-Almería has an international airport, and by next year British Airways, Easyjet, Thomas Cook Airlines, Monarch and Jet2 will all be flying here!
-At the moment flights are more common between April and October, but given it’s almost November now and still near 30 degrees I can see that changing.
-You can also fly on Vuelling or Iberia from around Spain.
+Almería city has an international airport, and British Airways, Easyjet, and Jet2 all flying here!
+At the moment flights are more common between April and October, but given it’s almost November now and still near 30 degrees I can see that changing in the future.
+You can also fly on Vueling or Iberia from around Spain.

 Ferry to Almería